rkh/presentations/slides/00_pull_requests.md

 # We start the rollout today #

 * will enable it on per project basis
-* big and huge donors get priority
+* donors get priority (starting with huge and big donors)

 !SLIDE center